icytom/Github4collaboration/github_colaboration.md

 ## Give someone else access to your repository

-* Ask them for their username
+* Ask them for their username.
 * On GitHub.com go to **Settings -> Manage access**
 * Press **Invite a collaborator**
 * Add the username of the person you want to collaborate with and press the add button